 Frequently Asked Questions

 Clinical psychologists are bound by the Australian Psychological Society’s Code of Ethics, which involves maintaining the confidentiality and privacy of the identities and personal information of those they work with.
 All personal information is stored in a secure drive and file names are de-identified.
 However, in specific circumstances where your clinical psychologist has recognised that there is a significant and imminent risk of serious harm to you or someone else based on information you have provided, they are ethically bound to relay this information to whoever is able to act to prevent this harm.
-Clinical psychologists are also mandatory reporters and are obligated to inform the Department of Communities and Justice (DCJ) of any serious risks identified to the physical or emotional wellbeing of a child.
+Clinical psychologists are also mandatory reporters and are obligated to inform the Department of Communities and Justice (DCJ) of any serious risks to child safety identified, and if subpoenaed by a court, in many cases clinical psychologists will need to release information as per the court order.

-A clinical psychologist has completed a four-year undergraduate degree with honours, two-year masters degree and two years of supervised practice with extra professional development and supervision requirements.
-Clinical psychologists are required to participate in ongoing professional development and supervision every year in order to maintain their registration.
-Completing a clinical psychology qualification involves training in and exposure to a variety of client population groups, presenting problems, assessments and therapy modalities, as well as an independent research project.
+To become a qualified clinical psychologist, it takes a minimum of 8 years of study and supervised practice.
+This includes a four-year undergraduate degree with honours, two-year masters degree and two years of supervised practice, with extra professional development and supervision requirements.
+Clinical psychologists are required to participate in ongoing professional development and supervision annually in order to maintain their registration.
+Completing a clinical psychology qualification involves training in and exposure to a variety of client population groups, presenting problems, assessments and therapy modalities, as well as independent research projects.

 What will happen at my first session?